dinraj910/DBSCAN-Earthquake-Clustering-Analysis/README.md

 ## 📖 Introduction

 This project demonstrates **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)**, a powerful **unsupervised learning algorithm**, applied to **real-world earthquake data** from the USGS (United States Geological Survey).

+**🌐 NEW: Interactive Web Application!** This project now includes a modern Flask web application with Bootstrap styling, providing an intuitive interface for earthquake clustering analysis with real-time data visualization and interactive maps.

-If you're new to density-based clustering, this guide will walk you through every step, from fetching live earthquake data to interpreting seismic zones.
+If you're new to density-based clustering, this guide will walk you through every step, from fetching live earthquake data to interpreting seismic zones through both programmatic analysis and our user-friendly web interface.

 ---